eugene-pyo/esp82.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
 Hello.
+My name is Eugene Pyo and welcome to my personal website in which I share some background information about me and about my educational and professional experience history.

-My name is Eugene Pyo and I am currently a graduate student in the M.Eng Financial Engineering program at Cornell University.
+I am currently a graduate student in the M.Eng Financial Engineering program at Cornell University.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.